ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 for unlifted functions as well as long as we don't allow functions without bindings.

+**``-XStrict``/``-XStrictData``** could implicitly turn all data declarations into ``unlifted`` ones.
+I see two potential problems:

+* If a data type is exported, it's now an unlifted type.
+That's a breaking change.
+* For data family instances, this is only possible if the parent data family was kind polymorphic.
+Plus it's a strange thing to do change kinds of a declaration just by switching on a language extension.

+So rather dreadfully, we probably shouldn't "augment" ``-XStrict``.

 Costs and Drawbacks
 -------------------
-I have no idea how long this will take to be implemented.
-Presumably all phases of the compiler up to C-- are affected, but the change is atomic enough to be implemented in a rather straightforward fashion.
-Since all new surface language features translate into familiar concepts after the frontend, I don't think maintenance will be an issue.
+Thanks to previous work on unlifted types and ``-XUnliftedNewtypes``, this proposal seems rather easy to implement, with the majority of changes happening in the parser and type-checker.
+Notably the backend is not only affected **at all**.
+Very good cost to benefit ratio.

-Beginners won't come in touch with unlifted newtypes at all, unless they crave for better performance in a custom data structure, at which point I wouldn't consider them beginners anymore.
-There's precedent in going from unlifted to lifted by
-`Idris <http://docs.idris-lang.org/en/latest/tutorial/typesfuns.html>`_ with its ``Lazy`` data type.
+As for the risk of making the language harder to learn: Beginners won't come in touch with unlifted newtypes at all.
+Unless they crave for better performance in a custom data structure, at which point I wouldn't consider them beginners anymore.
+There's precedent in going from unlifted to lifted by `Idris <http://docs.idris-lang.org/en/latest/tutorial/typesfuns.html>`_ with its ``Lazy`` data type.